Back to Previous Page

 Star Animals

-Lions, White Rhino, Tigers, Giraffes, Bears, Wolves, Zebra, Elephant, Camel, Bison, monkeys and many, many more.
+Lions, White Rhino, Tigers, Giraffes, Bears, Wolves, Zebra, Elephant, Camel, Bison, Monkeys and many, many more.

 Special Attractions

-Land of the Lemurs: Award-winning walk-through enclosure with raised walkways.
+Land of the Lemurs: award-winning walk-through enclosure with raised walkways;

-Monkey Business: walk-through enclosure with Squirrel Monkeys
+Monkey Business: walk-through enclosure with Squirrel Monkey;

-Rainbow Landing: walk-through indoor aviary.
+Rainbow Landing: walk-through indoor aviary;

 Other Attractions